Central Ranges Taipan

 The Central Ranges Taipan (Oxyuranus temporalis), is a recently discovered species of taipan.
 The new snake species was found and described in 2007 by Australian researchers, and is a large, fast and highly venomous Australian snake.

 The taipan snake species are considered some of the most venomous land snakes in the world.
-In fact the inland taipan is regarded as the most venomous of all and the coastal taipan as the 3rd most venomous after eastern brown snake.
+In fact, the inland taipan is regarded as the most venomous of all and the coastal taipan as the 3rd most venomous after the eastern brown (Pseudonaja textilis).

 In early 2010, a second specimen was found, it was an adult female measuring 4.3 ft (1.3 m) and was captured by the Spinifex people, 425 kilometers south of the location of the initial discovery.